bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 - Let's start requirements gathering for AGM extension soon

 - Regarding "SRI": Amber says the legislation is specific about which ones we can allow.
 SRI is not included.
 From a policy perspective, don't think it should be allowed.
 Amber is going to send an email with her decision and reasoning.

+- Linda/Sienna to raise an ops ticket to find out how many coops said No AGM in 2021 ARs
+- Director Change didn’t have a NoA in dev or test - we raised this with Severin yesterday.
+- Filing still had user ID instead of name - I kicked this back to inprogress last night.